Jats

-The Jat people (/hi/, /pa/), also spelt Jaat and Jatt, are a traditionally agricultural community in Northern India and Pakistan.
+The Jat people (/hi/, /pa/), also spelt Jaat and Jatt, are a traditionally agricultural caste and community in northern India and Pakistan.
 (Note: "Glossary: Jat: title of north India's major non-elite 'peasant' caste.")
 (Note: "... in the middle decades of the (nineteenth) century, there were two contrasting trends in India's agrarian regions.
 Previously marginal areas took off as zones of newly profitable 'peasant' agriculture, disadvantaging non-elite tilling groups, who were known by such titles as Jat in western NWP and Gounder in Coimatore.")
 (Note: "In the later nineteenth century, this thinking led colonial officials to try to protect Sikh Jats and other non-elite 'peasants' whom they now favoured as military recruits by advocating legislation under the so-called land alienation.")
-Originally pastoralists in the lower Indus river-valley of Sindh, many Jats migrated north into the Punjab region in late medieval times, and subsequently into the Delhi Territory, northeastern Rajputana, and the western Gangetic Plain in the 17th and 18th centuries.
-Of Hindu, Muslim and Sikh faiths, they are now found mostly in the Indian states of Punjab, Haryana, Uttar Pradesh and Rajasthan and the Pakistani regions of Sindh, Punjab and AJK.
+Originally nomadic pastoralists in the lower Indus River Valley of Sindh and Makran, many Jats migrated north into the Punjab region, and subsequently into Delhi, northeastern Rajasthan, and the western Gangetic Plain, at the turn of second millennium CE.
+Of Hindu, Muslim and Sikh faiths, today they mainly inhabit the Pakistani regions of Sindh, Punjab and Azad Kashmir and the Indian states of Punjab, Haryana, Uttar Pradesh and Rajasthan.

 By the 20th century, the landowning Jats became an influential group in several parts of North India, including Punjab, Western Uttar Pradesh, Rajasthan, Haryana and Delhi.
 Over the years, several Jats abandoned agriculture in favour of urban jobs, and used their dominant economic and political status to claim higher social status.

-Etymology
+Origin and etymology

-The Indo-Aryan term Jat (and its female form, Jatni) descends from the Prakrit form Jaṭṭa, itself from Jarta or Jartika, the name of a tribe stated in antiquity as residing in Bahlika.
-The Arabic term "Zutt" is derived from Jat, but referred generally to most tribes of the Indus valley, including non-Jat tribes such as the Qufs, Andaghars, and Sayabijas.
+The Indo-Aryan term Jat (and its female form, Jatni) descends from the Prakrit form Jaṭṭa, itself from Jarta or Jartika, the name of an ancient non-Vedic Bahlika tribe.
+The first mention of Jats is in an inscription found in modern Gilgit-Baltistan, dated to the 6th or 7th century, which records some Jats as having passed through the area.

-In the Sindhi language, there are three words which can be romanized as Jat, those being: